‘The greatest of all time’ – Tributes paid after Pele dies aged 82

 Pele, who won the World Cup three times, died on Thursday having been in hospital in Sao Paulo since late November.

-Tributes poured in from across the world for the player widely regarded as the best to have graced the game and who transcended sport.
+As tributes poured in from across the world for the player widely regarded as the best to have graced the game, the Brazilian government announced a three-day national period of mourning.

 Hurst – who scored a hat-trick in the 1966 final victory over West Germany at Wembley – and former Manchester United midfielder Charlton both played against Pele in the group stage of the 1970 World Cup, with Brazil winning 1-0 in Guadalajara.